koneeb/data_mining_ex3/code/data_mining_ex3.md

 ### Residuals

 The distribution of the residuals from the gbm model is shown below on the California map.
-The resisduals were calculated as differenced between predicted median house values and actual median house values.
+The resisduals were calculated as differences between predicted median house values and actual median house values.
 Blue-ish points represent negative differences, green points represent minimal to no differences, and red-ish points represent positive